nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head back across the canyon and bridge back to the teleporter screen.
 Head all the way to the right and cross the wind bridge.
 Cross the canyon and on to the next fight.

 #### Luxator (3150/8)

   * Glenn - EagleEye Serge

-  * Serge 42 STR, Glenn 41 STR
+  * Serge has more than or equal to 42 STR, and Glenn has more than or equal to 41 STR
-    * Serge - Target Luxator
-      * 3 / 3
+    * Serge - 3 / 3
-    * Glenn
-      * Get to Level 3
+    * Glenn - Get to Level 3
-    * Fargo - Target Luxator
-      * Strengthen Serge
+    * Fargo - Strengthen Serge
-    * Serge - Target Luxator
-      * 1 / 2 (must buffer this)
+    * Serge - 1 / 2 (must buffer this) - X-Strike

-      * X-Strike
-  * Else
-    * Fargo - Target Luxator
+  * Serge and Glenn has less than 42 and 41 STR, respectively
-      * Strengthen Serge
+    * Fargo - Strengthen Serge
-    * Serge - Target Luxator
-      * 3 / 3
+    * Serge - 3 / 3
-    * Glenn - Target Luxator
-      * 1 / 2 / 3
+    * Glenn - 3 / 3 to charge Serge's Stamina
-      * Get to Level 3, plus max Serge
-    * Serge - Target Luxator
-      * 3 / 3
+    * Serge - 3 / 3
       * X-Strike (first 3 should trigger Heal)
   * **SPLIT AFTER THE WIN MENU**